FARMSTEAD MEAT

 What is Farmstead Meat?

-What Happened To Our Farmstead Beef?
+What Happened To Our Farmstead Beef In 2018?

 In 2018, during Hurricane Michael, our farm’s pastures flooded.
 Our cattle pasture, was completely underwater and all our fencing was lost.
 After the water receded enough that we could cross Buffalo Creek, our cattle were corralled and hauled to be sold as we had no way to contain them.
-Our fencing was replaced in early 2023 and new heifers have arrived.
-Look for our grass fed grass finished beef to be back in the Farm Store in 2026.
-(The picture below depicts our goat pasture.
-Our cattle pasture on the opposite side of Buffalo Creek was much worse.)

 Johnny and Robin Blakley (owners of Buffalo Creek Farm and Creamery, LLC) are both certified Poultry and Meat Handlers through the Meat and Poultry Inspection Division of the North Carolina Department of Agriculture and Consumer Services as of December 6, 2011 and are inspected yearly.